masters3d/swift-evolution/proposals/XXXX-function-builders.md

 }
 ```

-This closure has now been completely transformed (except for the nested closures passed to `p`).
+This closure has now been completely transformed (except for the nested closures passed to `paragraph`).

 ## Type inference